rickyeast/SkyLinkNvr/DOCKER_DEPLOYMENT.md

 # Use default docker-compose.yml

 # 3. Configure environment
-cp .env.example .env
+cp .env.docker.example .env
-# Edit .env with your settings
+# Edit .env with your database password and settings

 # 4. Build and start
 docker-compose up -d